Studying abroad, work placement or voluntary work

 Support before and during your year out

-During the spring and summer term of your second year, you’ll follow a special preparatory programme, which you’ll be able to fit in around your studies.
+During the spring and summer term of your second year, you’ll follow a special preparatory programme, which you can fit around your studies.
 It will cover things like how to handle living and studying abroad, being work-ready, cultural workshops, visa advice, training and advice on working in the voluntary sector.

 Fees and financial information

-It’s important to know that you’ll be responsible for all other costs during your year out such as accommodation and travel.
+It’s important to know that you’ll be responsible for all other costs such as accommodation and travel during your year out.

-You can get up to four years of tuition fee and maintenance loans if you are eligible.
-We advise you to check if you are joining a degree programme which is already four years long.
+You can get up to four years of tuition fees and maintenance loans if you are eligible.
+We advise you to check if you are joining a degree course which is already four years long.